Latest dKargo (DKA) News Update

 1. Mainnet Launch on Arbitrum Orbit (September 2025)

-2. Transition to AnyTrust Testnet Mode (June 2025)
+2. Testnet Transition to AnyTrust Mode (June 2025)

-Overview: Prior to the mainnet launch, the team upgraded its "Warehouse" testnet infrastructure based on data from millions of processed transactions.
-This was a foundational technical improvement.
+Overview: Prior to the mainnet launch, the team upgraded its "Warehouse" testnet to Arbitrum Orbit's AnyTrust mode.
+This was a major technical change to the network's underlying architecture to improve performance.

 Conclusion